 Basic payment methods modern payment gateways support, include credit and debit card payments, direct debit, as well as mobile and in-app payments.

-Most modern-time platforms are not ready to go through radical changes.
+Most modern platforms are not ready to go through radical changes.
 Especially, changes required to support payment methods, for which the workflow differs significantly from basic payment handling cycle they are used to.
-That is why it might be difficult for them to integrate with some separate crypto payment gateway products.
-So, an easier option for them might be to use some omni-channel payment gateway solution.
-A truly omni-channel solution should support blockchain payment gateway features (besides other functions).
+This may make it difficult for them to integrate with some separate crypto payment gateway products.
+Therefore, an easier option for them might be to use some omni-channel payment gateway solution.
+A truly omni-channel solution should support blockchain payment gateway features, in addition to other functions.

 Crypto payment solution options

 How to accept crypto payments within my business model?
-More and more online businesses are looking for optimal answers to this question.
-To accept and process crypto payments, you have to choose a crypto payment gateway solution, that suits your business paradigm.
-Options range from your own custom solution to open-source crypto payment gateway product to an omni-channel gateway platform.
+This is a question that more and more online businesses are asking.
+To accept and process crypto payments, you need to choose a crypto payment gateway solution that suits your business paradigm.
+The options available range from your own custom solution to an open-source crypto payment gateway product to an omni-channel gateway platform.
 As always, each scenario has its pros and cons.
-So, conceptually, the three main options are as follows.
+Conceptually, the three main options are as follows.

 Building a crypto payment solution from scratch